leo-arch/clifm/src/README.md

 }
 ```

-**NOTE**: Writing the function name and arguments in a separate line makes it more easily searchable
+**NOTE**: Writing the function name and arguments in a separate line makes it more easily searchable.

 Assignements and comparissons (spaces around equal sign):